cyphergenetics/syndi/README.md

 programming language, with emphasis on IRC.

 Auto was initially released in December of 2009, and has since undergone four major revisions.
-The latest stable version is version 3, which is in Perl, and which is maintained by [Arinity](https://github.com/arinity/Auto), who inherited maintenance from noxgirl (the original designer).
+The legacy line is the 3.x line, which is currently relatively unmaintained, but is available at [Auto-legacy](https://github.com/Auto/Auto-legacy).

 In December of 2012, noxgirl released this fourth major revision of Auto to the public on Git.
 It is largely functional, but as it is being actively developed